Ice Ice Baby: Legacy

 After audiences began to view Van Winkle as a novelty act and a pop star rather than a legitimate rapper, his popularity began to decline.
-Detroit-based rapper Eminem states that when he first heard "Ice Ice Baby", "I felt like I didn't want to rap anymore.
-I was so mad, because he was making it real hard for me."
 Van Winkle lost some credibility among hip hop fans, but later began to regain some success, attracting a new audience outside of the mainstream audience that had formerly accepted him and then rejected him.
-"Ice Ice Baby" continues to be the song that Van Winkle is best known for internationally, although Van Winkle states that his American fans like his newer music better.
+"Ice Ice Baby" continues to be the signature song that Van Winkle is best known for internationally, although Van Winkle states that his American fans like his newer music better.

-According to Rolling Stone, the "Ice Ice Baby"–"Under Pressure" controversy is a landmark music copyright case since it "sparked discussion about the punitive actions taken in plagiarism cases".
+According to Rolling Stone, the "Ice Ice Baby"–"Under Pressure" controversy is a landmark music copyright case, since it "sparked discussion about the punitive actions taken in plagiarism cases".
 The magazine's Jordan Runtagh added: "Though [Vanilla Ice] paid the price, some argue that isn't enough to make up for the potential credibility lost by Queen and David Bowie, who are now linked to him through a collaboration they had no choice in joining."

 A live version of the song appeared on the album Extremely Live.
 "Ice Ice Baby" was rerecorded in a nu metal version titled "Too Cold".
 Originally intended to be released as a hidden track or B-side, "Too Cold" was featured on Van Winkle's 1998 album Hard to Swallow, and received radio play in some markets.
 In 2000, a remix titled "Ice Ice Baby 2001" was released in Europe as a single, with a newly produced music video.
 The remix generated new international interest in Van Winkle's music.